Visa-Research/coproto/README.md

 ```

 **C++14 Echo server example:**
 To achieve the same functionality in C++14, the library resorts to macros to emulate coroutines.
-Each protocol begins with the `CP_BEGIN` macro which performs a [lambda capture ](https://en.cppreference.com/w/cpp/language/lambda) of all local variables to be used in the protocol.
-The `CP_AWAIT` macro can then be used to await some awaitable, e.g. `Proto`.
+Each protocol begins with the `MC_BEGIN` macro which performs a [lambda capture ](https://en.cppreference.com/w/cpp/language/lambda) of all local variables to be used in the protocol.
+The `MC_AWAIT` macro can then be used to await some awaitable, e.g. `task<>`.
+See the [C++14 tutorial](https://github.com/Visa-Research/coproto/blob/master/frontend/cpp14Tutorial.cpp).
 ```cpp
 task<> echoClient(std::string message, Socket& sock) {
     // perform a lambda capture of the parameters